 Berlin restaurant recommendations

-We are frequently asked by friends planning a visit to Berlin where to go for a good meal.
+Paul and I are frequently asked by friends planning a visit to Berlin where to go for a good meal.
 It took awhile, but now that we’ve been in Berlin for coming on two years, we have a growing list of favorite restaurants that we would recommend to others.
 Admittedly, these are somewhat biased towards Mitte, where we live and have tried more places than in other neighborhoods. (special apologies to my friends in Prenzlauer Berg, which is a great hood…we just don’t know many restaurants there yet).

 Guide to my letter codes next to the restaurant name/link:

 B good for brunch, D Hip design, G good for groups/corporate events, NCC no credit cards accepted, ** one of our absolute favorites

 Our favorite high-end place with amazing food and attentive service in a stunning setting.
 Make a reservation well in advance, and arrive early to have a specialty drink in the very hip bar just in front of the restaurant.
 For a special end of meal birthday surprise, ask them in advance to prepare a dessert combo for the birthday person.
 Quite unforgettable..
 Their tasting menu (entire table must participate) is exceptional and is also a great deal.